How to Grow a Viking Beard?

 The sagas also suggest that not having a Viking beard was problematic.
 In the Saga of Burnt Njal, the eponymous hero is mocked as being a beardless old man.

 While beards were clearly important, beard styles changed over time.
 Surviving Viking carvings of gods and men show a variety of different beard styles, from long and flowing, to braided beards, to short goatees, to just moustaches.
-The length and fullness of a Viking beard would also have depended very much on their genes, just like today.
+The length and fullness of a Viking beard would also have depended very much on genetics, just like today.

 While specific beard styles may have changed over time, beard care and keeping beards clean and tidy was always important.
 Beard combs are among the small items that men carried with them on their person.